-4. They are very different from the Cardigan Welsh Corgi.
+4. They Are Very Different From the Cardigan Welsh Corgi

-The Pembroke Welsh Corgi is known as one of the most agreeable of small house dogs and is a loyal, loving pet for families.
+The Pembroke Welsh Corgi is known as one of the most agreeable small house dogs and is a loyal, loving pet for families.
 They also are known for their intelligence and enthusiasm for working.
 Many Pembrokes compete in dog sports, such as agility, herding, conformation, obedience, and more.

 Or at least it might.
 The origin of the name “Corgi” is difficult to determine.
 Some say it combines the Welsh word “cor,” which means to watch over or gather, with “gi,” a form of the Welsh word for dog.
 Others have the interpretation that the word “cor” means dwarf, and combine that with “gi,” you have “dwarf dog.”

 In the early days of Amazon.com, a Pembroke named Rufus belonged to the editor-in-chief and principal engineer and came with them to work every day.
 Known for walking the halls, attending meetings, and snoozing, Rufus became the unofficial Amazon mascot.
 Rufus is also the dog Amazon employees have to thank for their dog-friendly culture.